Hawxy/Fga.Net/README.md

 Please ensure you have a basic understanding of how FGA works before continuing: https://docs.fga.dev/

-#### Note: This project is an early alpha and is subject to breaking changes without notice.
+#### Note: This project is in its early stages and will have breaking changes as FGA matures.

 ## ASP.NET Core Setup